raspberrypilearning/sense-hat-marble-maze/en/step_7.md

 ## Moving the marble

++ Underneath the code that draws the maze, create a boolean variable called `game_over` with a starting value of `False`.

++ Next you can create a `while` loop, and use it to add the marble to the maze list and then redraw the maze.

 - The marble's movement will be controlled by the orientation of the Sense HAT.
 The Sense HAT library can detect the pitch, roll and yaw of the board.
 You can see a picture illustrating this below.

 	![orientation](images/orientation.png)